f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     }
     Production-1#

-To transfer the file from the CLI you can use the **file export** command.
-Note that the file export command requires a remote HTTPS server that the file can be posted to.
+To transfer the file from the CLI, you can use the **file export** command.
+Note that the file export command requires either a remote HTTPS, SFPT, or SCP server that the file can be posted to.

 .. code-block:: bash

-    Production-1# file export local-file configs/chassis-partition-bigbartition-08-17-2021 remote-host 10.255.0.142 remote-file /upload/upload.php username corpuser insecure
+    Production-1# file export local-file configs/chassis-partition-Production-08-17-2021 remote-host 10.255.0.142 remote-file /upload/upload.php username corpuser insecure
     Value for 'password' (<string>): ********
-    result File transfer is initiated.(configs/chassis-partition-bigbartition-08-17-2021)
+    result File transfer is initiated.(configs/chassis-partition-Production-08-17-2021)
     Production-1#

 You can use the CLI command **file transfer-status** to see if the file was copied successfully or not: